amoghpj/amoghpj.github.io/_posts/2020-08-23-on-human-nature.md

 In *Religion*, Wilson criticizes Marxism, building a case from his outline of hereditary ideological systems to show that Marxism's ultimate failure is that despite its "scientific" origins, it falls into the very trappings of dogma that it seeks to overthrow.
 Wilson's approach of treating culture as a process undergoing Darwinian evolution is refreshing.
 The text is peppered with glorious statements like this one

 > Man's destiny is to know, is only because societies with knowledge culturally dominate societies that lack it.
-Luddites and anti-intellectuals do not maste rthe differential equations of thermodynamics of the biochemical cures of illnessess.
+Luddites and anti-intellectuals do not master the differential equations of thermodynamics or the biochemical cures of illnessess.
 They stay in thatched huts and die young.
 Cultures with unifying goals will learn more rapidly than those that lack them, and an autocatalytic growth of learning will follow because scientific materialsim is the only mythology that can manufacture great goals from the sustained pursuit of pure knowledge.

-The final chapter *Hope* has Wilson extrapolating from his position, an entomologist reflecting on human societies trapped in his Western tradition, to claim that Progress is inevitable.
+The final chapter *Hope* has Wilson extrapolating from his position, a myrmecologist reflecting on human societies trapped in his Western tradition, to claim that Progress is inevitable.
 That, disappointingly is  Wilsons' failing.

-**Eugenics**
+## **Eugenics**

-In the final pages, (in hindsight ironically titled "Hope") of , Wilson admits to his aspirations of eugenics, though heavily qualified.
-There are two mentions of the word "eugenics" in this chapter, (in fact the only in the whole book), and I believe it is important to understand what Wilson was trying to get at here:
+In the final pages of the book, (in hindsight ironically titled "Hope"), Wilson reveals his aspirations for eugenics.
+There are two mentions of the word "eugenics" in this chapter, (in fact the only two in the whole book), and I believe it is important to understand what Wilson was trying to get at here:

 1. The first is his belief in scientific progressivism, coupled with a utilitarian aspiration derived from throwing the moral arrow in to the well-mixed gene pool.